-Dog Eating Poop - Why and How to Deal with This Bad Behavior
+Why Dogs Eat Poop and How to Deal With This Bad Behavior

 There are many types of poop eaters.